SockDrawer/SockBot/docs/Development/provider creation.md

 A static method should be provided to allow for parsing arbitrary topics.
 It will be given one arguments: the raw payload retrieved from the API.

 This method should return a promise that will resolve to the requested Topic object.

+## Category

+A Category is an optional third level of organization; a Category contains Topics the way a Topic contains Posts.
+A Category may optionally also contain other Categories.

+### bindCategory
+The Category file should export a single method, called bindCategory.
+This method takes in a forum object and returns a Category class, with specific references to provider functions bound to that instance of the provider.

+### Category object: Properties

+The following properties are assumed to exist, either as plain objects or via getters:

+- `name`: the name of the Category
+- `id`: some identifier for the Category
+- `parentId`: some identifier for the Category's parent, if any
+- `description`: the description assigned to the Category
+- `postCount`: the number of Posts in this Category
+- `topicCount`: the number of Topics in this Category
+- `recentPosts`: Recently made posts, provider-defined.

+### Category object: Expensive properties

+The following methods each return a Promise for the property that they encapsulate.
+They should reject if no such property can exist.

+- `url`: the url to view this Category on the web

+### Category object: iterator functions

+The following methods each take a function that shall be applied to the relevant Post objects inside the Topic, and return a Promise that resolves when the iteration is done.

+- `getAllTopics`: Perform the function on all Topics in the Category
+- `getRecentTopics`: Perform the function on the "latest" Topics in the Category, defined according to the Provider implementation

+Static versions of each of these functions should also exist.
+Each of them take a Category identifier as well as the function for iteration.

+### Topic object: actions

+The following actions are assumed to be available to be performed on a Post.
+Each should act upon the actual post in the system, and return a Promise that will resolve if the action completes or reject if it does not.

+- `watch`: Mark the Category as "watched" or "followed" (whatever the terminology).
+This typically results in an increase in notifications for the Category, often one per post in the Category.
+- `unwatch`: Mark the Category as no longer "watched" or "followed" (whatever the terminology).
+This typically results in a decrease in notifications for the Category.
+- `mute`: Mark the Category as "ignored" or "muted" (whatever the terminology).
+This typically silences all notifications from that Category.
+- `unmute`: Undoes the "mute" action.
+This may or may not put the Category into the same state as the "unwatch" function would (some normal, inbetween state).

+### Static: get

+A static method should be provided to allow for retrieving arbitrary Categories.
+It will be given one argument: the primary identifier for the Category.

+This method should return a promise that will resolve to the requested Category object.

+### Static: parse

+A static method should be provided to allow for parsing arbitrary Categories.
+It will be given one arguments: the raw payload retrieved from the API.

+This method should return a promise that will resolve to the requested Category object.